mantism/mantism/README.md

 # Hi I'm Mikael 👋
 ## 👨🏽‍💻🤸🏽‍♂️☕️
 ### Welcome to my github!
-#### I'm a Software Engineer, a [tricker](https://www.youtube.com/c/MikaelMantis), an amateur at-home barista, and a proud aussie dog dad 😄.
+#### I'm a Software Engineer, a [tricker](https://www.youtube.com/c/MikaelMantis), and a proud Aussie dog dad 😄.
+Most projects you'll find here are tricking related...
+#### but what is tricking?
+Tricking, is most easily described as a movement sport/art that combines elements from martial arts, gymnastics, and dancing into performative strings of acrobatics.

 Some projects I'm actively working on:
 - [Vertigo Tricking](https://vertigotricking.com) (private repo 😬)